mlewis26201/WeeWX-MQTT-Alerter/README.md

 # WeeWX MQTT Alerter

-A Dockerized system for monitoring MQTT topics and sending Pushover notifications when configurable thresholds are exceeded.
+A Dockerized system for monitoring MQTT messages from WeeWX weather software and sending Pushover notifications when configurable thresholds are exceeded.
 Includes a Flask web frontend for managing settings and alerts, with alert history and logging.

 ## Features
 - Subscribes to MQTT topics and triggers alerts when values are above or below thresholds